 Understand Your Objectives From the Start

-Global companies will spend an estimated $2.3 trillion in digital transformation initiatives by 2023, according to a report by IDC.
+Global companies will spend an estimated $2.3 trillion in digital transformation initiatives by 2023, view rates.
 Purchases on software, hardware, IoT technology and more can easily cost a company five or six figures a year.
 But to what end?
 That's the critical question to answer before you make a significant technology investment.

 It's easy to be swayed by the potential of specific technologies.
 However, any digital transformation investment should first be connected to specific objectives.
 For instance, an overarching company goal may be to improve the customer experience, eliminate manual processes from key workflows or optimize operations.